Darwin Bossell Obituary (2020) - Leader Telegram

 Buzz loved people.
 He would walk everyday just to get to meet new people.
 Buzz was overjoyed that he had the pleasure of being able to meet his only grandson, Bryson.

-Buzz is survived by his wife Cheryl; son Daniel (Tabbatha) Bossell; daughter Kristy Bossell; grandson Bryson Bossell; mother Bernice Bossell; sister Gail Bossell; and several nieces and nephews.
+Buzz is survived by his wife Cheryl; son Daniel (Tabbatha) Bossell; daughter Kristy Bossell; grandson Bryson Bossell; mother Bernice Bossell; sister Gail Ronda Knodlock; and several nieces and nephews.
 He was preceded in death by his father Clarendon Bossell.

 A Memorial Service/Celebration of Life for Buzz will be held at the Schiefelbein Funeral Home on Wednesday November 25, 2020 at 3:00 PM with Pastor Terry Lorenz of the Osseo Evangelical Church officiating.
 Friends may call on the family during a visitation from 1:00 PM until 3:00 PM at the Schiefelbein Funeral Home.